Annapurna Circuit Short Trek 14 Days

 Annapurna Circuit Short Trek Overview

-Annapurna Circuit Short Trek offers you the greeneries of the Annapurna region and takes you to the culturally blessed towns like Pisang and Manang before crossing the pass.
+Annapurna Circuit Short Trek offers you the greeneries of the Annapurna region and takes you to culturally blessed towns like Pisang and Manang before crossing the pass.
 They do have a cultural influence of Tibetan origin.
 The most challenging section of the trek is the Thorong-La Pass (5,416m) which connects the Annapurna with the Mustang region, which is known as a sacred destination and a Himalayan rain shadow area.
-Muktinath and the windy Kali Gandaki valley are the major highlights in the Mustang region.
+Muktinath and the windy Kali Gandaki valley are the major highlights of the Mustang region.
 The short itinerary of the Annapurna Circuit Trekking ends at Jomsom, unlike the whole trek that usually ends at Nayapul.
 This itinerary fits your schedule and fulfills your adventure dream after all.

 Trek around the Annapurna Circuit Trails requires proper acclimatization.
-The Manang village is the right place to do so to adapt to the thin air region while heading further.
-The altitude cases cannot be taken lightly as the path reaches its highest point at Thorung La pass at 17,769 ft.
+The Manang village is the right place to do so to adapt to the thin-air region while heading further.
+The altitude cases cannot be taken lightly as the path reaches its highest point at Thorung La Pass at 17,769 ft.
 The trail above Manang goes through the yak pastures and follows a stream.
 Thorong Phedi serves as the base camp before crossing the thrilling high pass.
 It's a pretty long ascend to the top facing the lack of oxygen in the air.
 Succeeding the climb to the top, you descend to the Mustang region, called Muktinath.

 One of the best dimensions of the Annapurna Circuit Short Trekking Tour is its guidance from the Annapurna greeneries to the semi-arid landscape of the Mustang region.
 Muktinath is one of the most popular Hindu pilgrimage destinations in the world at 3800 meters altitude.
 Then it takes you to Jomsom through the Kali Gandaki River valley and the antique town of Kagbeni, which is the gateway of Upper Mustang.
-We, the professional team of Adventure Club Trek organizes the 13 Days Annapurna Circuit Short Trek with professional guides and porters.
-If you can manage some more days, connecting Tilicho Lake from Manang is the best-recommended trip for you.
+We, the professional team of Adventure Club Trek organize the 13 Days Annapurna Circuit Short Trek with professional guides and porters.
+If you can manage some more days, connecting Tilicho Lake from Manang is the best recommended trip for you.
 If you want to get further details or have any queries, please, do not hesitate to contact us.

 Itinerary